emazyka/vuejs-migration/slides.md

 Received 18 months of LTS

-DX gap between the two major versions are no longer that prominent
+DX gap, no longer that prominent

 </v-clicks>